 The Income Bucket

-The next bucket that is created is the income bucket.
+The income bucket is the next bucket that is created.
 The income bucket is heavy in income and dividend producing investments, such as bonds and dividend stocks.
 Although the main goal of this strategy is to produce income and consistently refill the safety bucket, it also is meant to grow and keep up with inflation.
 The income bucket typically is a balanced mix between stocks and bonds and because of the conservative nature, distributions can also occur from this account during economic downturns.
 Typically, the income bucket is created with enough assets to cover the next 10 years of your life.

 The Growth Bucket